scalabli/quo/README.md

 ```
 ![test](https://github.com/scalabli/quo/raw/master/docs/images/test.png)

+# Quo Library
+Quo contains a number of builtin features you c
+an use to create elegant output in your CLI.

 ## Quo echo
 To output formatted text to your terminal you can import the [echo](https://quo.readthedocs.io/en/latest/introduction.html#quick-start) method.
 Try this: